 Dr. Pruitt: One of the best ways to prevent pneumonia is by getting a flu shot, since many people acquire pneumonia after having the flu.
 The American Academy of Pediatrics also recommends children receive doses of pneumococcal vaccine at 2, 4, 6, and 12 to 15 months of age.
 Children should be taught to wash their hands regularly and avoid contact with other children who are sick.

 Have questions about pneumonia?
-Contact the Family Resource Center at St. Louis Children’s Hospital.
+Contact the Center for Families Resource Library at St. Louis Children’s Hospital.